-The firm is regulated in the conduct of its services by:
+The Firm is regulated in the conduct of its services by:

 - The Chartered Accountants Australia and New Zealand (CAANZ).
-The firm is subject to periodic audit and whole firm practice assurance reviews, the last of which was carried out in 2021 - The Australian Securities and Investments Commission (ASIC).
-ASIC has performed a 'review of aspects' of a number of our ASXlisted client audit engagement files between 2012 and 2022.
+The Firm is subject to periodic audit and whole firm practice assurance reviews, the last of which was carried out in 2020. - The Australian Securities and Investments Commission (ASIC).
+ASIC performed a detailed review on a significant listed client's file and the Firm's quality systems for the year ended 30 June 2021 in May 2022.